BenDXC/C-TextEditor/README.md

 # License

-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0